Diophantine approximation as Cosmic Censor for Kerr-AdS black holes: Introduction

 While the previous results were proved in axisymmetry to simplify the analysis, in principle, they also extend to non-axisymmetric solutions as remarked in \cite{quasinormal_gannot}. \paragraph{Semi-classical heuristics for distribution of quasimodes and quasinormal modes} We first turn to the heuristic distribution of the quasimode frequencies in the semi-classical (high frequency) limit.
 For large $|m|$, $m \in \mathbb Z$, $\ell \geq |m|$, we expect a quasimode with frequencies $m,\ell, \omega$ to exist, if the potential $\tilde V(r^\ast, \omega, m, \lambda_{m\ell}(a \omega))$ appearing in the radial o.d.e.\ \eqref{eq:radialintro} satisfies (see \cref{fig:potential_intro}) \begin{itemize} \item $\tilde V(r^\ast, \omega, m, \lambda_{m\ell}(a \omega) ) >0 $ for $r_1^\ast < r^\ast < r_2^\ast$, \item $\tilde V(r^\ast,\omega, m, \lambda_{m\ell}(a \omega)<0$ for $ r_2^\ast< r^\ast\leq \frac{\pi}{2}l$. \end{itemize}

 Note that the conditions above are satisfied for a range of $\omega$ of the form $c \ell < |\omega|< C \ell$.
-In addition, for a quasimode to exist, the potential has to satisfy the Bohr--Sommerfeld quantization condition \cite{MR0093319}, i.e.\ the phase space volume should be an integer multiple modulo the Maslov index up to an exponentially small error.
+In addition, for a quasimode to exist, the potential has to satisfy the Bohr--Sommerfeld quantization condition (see e.g.\ \cite[Chapter VII]{MR0093319}).
+In our case this means that the phase space volume should be an integer multiple modulo the Maslov index up to an exponentially small error.

-Thus, at least heuristically, we expect that for given but large $|m|, \ell \geq |m|$, there exist $N(m,\ell)\sim \ell $ intervals of quasimodes with midpoint $\omega \sim \ell$ and length $e^{-\ell}$.
-While quasimode frequencies are defined through an open condition (c.f.\ \eqref{eq:decayofwronskian}), quasinormal mode frequencies will be discrete and in a exponentially small neighborhood of quasimodes.
+Thus, at least heuristically, we expect that for given but large $|m|, \ell \geq |m|$, there exist $N(m,\ell)\sim \ell $ intervals of quasimodes with midpoint $\omega \sim \ell$ and length $e^{-c\ell}$.
+While quasimode frequencies are defined through an open condition (c.f.\ \eqref{eq:decayofwronskian}), quasinormal mode frequencies will be discrete and in an exponentially small neighborhood of quasimodes.
 Thus, we expect the quasinormal mode frequencies to be distributed as

 Refer to \cref{fig:distributionofqnms} for a visualization of the expected distribution of quasimodes and quasinormal modes.

 For our heuristic analysis we will now {consider} a solution $\psi$ of \eqref{eq:wavekerr} which consists of an infinite sum of weighted quasinormal modes (Warning: A general solution cannot be written as a sum of quasinormal modes.)